 Is there a Blueprint for Health and Wellness?

 We can apply the 5 element influences to aid our understanding and alignment to the energy in Seasons and direct our yoga practice to support that aim.
-Here are examples as to how we can use the principles and concepts and Natural law to adapt and align our energy with quality and direction of energies in Season:
+Here are examples as to how we can use the principles and concepts and Natural law to adapt and align our energy with the quality and direction of energies in Season:

-- In Spring Energy rises (‘young Yang’).
+In Spring Energy rises (‘young Yang’).
 We develop, grow or expand in the Wood element season.
 Daffodils in Spring arrive like trumpets calling a rise to action from winter hibernation.
 We can cleanse, detox, spring clean our bodies and homes to shake off the sluggishness from Winter.
 We can aim to be more creative do things that help us refresh and take charge of changes in our life so we can develop and grow.
 Seasonal yoga sequences are intensified and focus on cleansing and detoxifying the body and balancing energies along the Liver and Gall bladder meridian lines.
 Energy management practices such as Acupressure, Chi Gung and Kundalini are ideal compliments to a Spring Flow.
 Myofacial release techniques are fantastic practices for late spring and early Summer time.

-- When should you start a new project?
+When should you start a new project?
 In Spring time when the energy is rising and there’s an appetite to start something new and exciting.